 To avoid wasting gas, money, and time, be sure to plan your trip fully before heading out.
 A well planned out trip will ensure you have chosen your location, packed the necessary gear, and fully understand the laws and regulations associated with metal detecting underwater.

 Part of proper planning involves making sure you have the right detector by your side.
-Below, please use the interactive guide to view five of the more popular metal detectors available on Amazon:

 2) Choose the Right Time of Year

 Metal detecting in water is most enjoyable during the summer months in many areas.
 If live closer to the equator where your weather is good all year round, you can detect enjoyably underwater any time!
 For those of us farther north, summer is the best time.